 Jennifer explains that the AOPA (Aircraft Owners and Pilots Association) membership organization is supported by member dues.
 The non-profit 501(c)(3) AOPA Foundation, on the other hand, is funded through donations which in turn support the AOPA Air Safety Institute and the You Can Fly program.

-Four initiatives make up the You Can Fly program: the high school aviation STEM curriculum, the flight training program designed to reduce the student pilot dropout rate, flying clubs that help people stay engaged and help make flying affordable, and the Rusty Pilots program which helps “lapsed” pilots get flying again.
+Four initiatives make up the You Can Fly program: the high school initiative that features an aviation STEM curriculum, the flight training initiative that’s designed to improve the flight training experience and reduce the student pilot dropout rate, the flying clubs initiative that creates new (and supports existing) clubs to help pilots stay engaged and help make flying more affordable, and the Rusty Pilots initiative that makes it easier for “lapsed” pilots to get flying again.

-This year, the Ray Foundation challenged the AOPA Foundation to raise $2 million by August 31, 2019, to support the You Can Fly program, and they will match that dollar-for-dollar.
+This year, the Ray Foundation challenged the AOPA Foundation to raise $2 million by August 31, 2019, to support the You Can Fly program, and they will match those donations dollar-for-dollar.

 Jennifer joined AOPA in 2004 after flight instructing at the University of North Dakota.
 She developed education programs for the Air Safety Institute and later lead the production team.
 She then went on to serve as the Director of the AOPA Airport Support Network, the national network of 2,000 volunteers who help AOPA promote, protect, and defend community airports.
 Jennifer then led AOPA’s public relations efforts and the flight training initiative, which was the precursor to the You Can Fly program.